 Larry has deep executive experience leading established and start-up enterprises.
 He is the founder and CEO of LR Johnson Associates LLC, a specialty foods distribution and marketing firm.
 In addition, Larry serves as Director of the Center for Strategic Corporate Development at El Camino College's Business Training Center.
-He also serves on the Board of Wells Bring Hope, a not for profit that drills water wells in Western Africa.

 Previously, Larry provided corporate finance advisory and investment banking services for both Deloitte and Price Waterhouse.
-Larry maintains an affiliation with the Los Angeles consulting firm of Stanton Associates LLC.

 Larry is an active Member of the Rotary Club of Manhattan Beach, and has served in a variety of leadership roles in Rotary International's District organization in the Los Angeles area.

 He is active in the local Episcopal Church, where he currently serves as a youth leader.
 A Louisiana native, he is a graduate of Boston College and also has an MBA from Columbia University.
 An avid golfer, Larry also is an aficionado of the Los Angeles Philharmonic.